 Texts such as Hebrews 11 nudge us towards becoming more biblical in how we view faith.
 That we need the nudge is surprising.

-For decades a popular campus movement has illustrated the difference between faith and belief with the story of a wheel barrow and Niagara Falls.
+For decades a popular campus movement has illustrated the difference that can exist between faith and belief with the story of a wheel barrow and Niagara Falls.
 Whether fictitious or not, they tell of a man, who pushed his wheel barrow across a tightrope over Niagara Falls and returned.

 Upon asking the cheering crowds if they believed he could do it with a person in his wheel barrow, they roared, “We believe.
 We believe you can do it.”